How to Stop Breakage in Natural Hair | 4C Afro & Black Hair

 More often than not, it is very likely your hair is weakened and fragile, which is why it breaks and falls easily.In most cases, the breakage of the hair fibers is due to an inefficient routine of care or other causes that are related to food and hydration.
 If your hair main problem is hydration, you can easily rectify the issue with a good leave in conditioner for afro hair, but if your breakage is caused by nutrition, then it calls for more work.

-Don’t forget to visit the hair shop by clicking the image below.
+Don’t forget to visit the online natural hair shop by clicking the image below.
 You can find a range of luscious hair products to maintain and grow healthy hair.

 One of the main causes of hair breaking regularly is the lack of certain nutrients or vitamins in the diet that is followed daily.
 A deficiency of vitamins B, E and iron can cause the hair to break.